adrienmo/eredis_cluster/README.md

 %% Pipeline
 eredis_cluster:qp([["LPUSH", "a", "a"], ["LPUSH", "a", "b"], ["LPUSH", "a", "c"]]).

+%% Pipeline in multiple node (keys are sorted by node, a pipeline request is
+%% made on each node, then the result is aggregated and returned.
+The response
+%% keep the command order
+eredis_cluster:qmn([["GET", "a"], ["GET", "b"], ["GET", "c"]]).

 %% Transaction
 eredis_cluster:transaction([["LPUSH", "a", "a"], ["LPUSH", "a", "b"], ["LPUSH", "a", "c"]]).